 Rain/Shell Jacket

-We always recommend you hike and travel with a shell jacket.
-They do an exceptional job at protecting from the elements in the mountains.
-That could be everything from wind to rain or snow.
-I spend most of my time hiking in the Rockies with an Arc’teryx Zeta FL.
+We always recommend hiking and traveling with a shell jacket.
+They do an exceptional job of protecting you from the elements in the mountains, which could include wind, rain, or snow.
+We suggest a packable rain jacket for the outdoors/hiking.

 Down Jacket